lablibertario/GrayPlay/README.md

 GrayPlay
 ========
-This project is an attempt to create a simple projection mapping implementation using kinect and a projector, to be used for a theater [play](https://www.facebook.com/ziuaincarenusecumparanimic).
+This project is an attempt in [openframeworks](http://www.openframeworks.cc/) to create a simple projection mapping implementation using kinect and a projector, to be used for a theater [play](https://www.facebook.com/ziuaincarenusecumparanimic).

 Development
 -----------